ayupow/Smart-Agents-for-the-Recovery-of-Interdependent-Infrastructure-Networks/README.md

 ### 0.1 Operation of the developed prototype

-↓↓↓ A snippet of using the developed prototype to run the TS-ReAct-based agents driven by GPT-4o
+↓↓↓ A snippet of using the **developed prototype** to run the TS-ReAct-based agents driven by GPT-4o

 https://github.com/user-attachments/assets/a79ed28e-a42a-4bc7-8c49-fa07a2e0df50

-↓↓↓ A snippet of updating the tool kit through the prototype
+↓↓↓ A snippet of **updating the tool kit in the prototype**

 https://github.com/user-attachments/assets/310db01b-bbd3-462c-945c-60fbf6867e14